Minhae Shim pictured here with(in) her video installation, "Video Sassoon."

 However, it’s important to understand that experimental film isn’t a simple or singular catchall.
 There’s a spectrum of people who create experimental films for different reasons.
 The results are excitingly diverse and varied and for that, The Independent thought it would be helpful to check in with someone working in the medium, me, for an introductory grasp on terms and definitions:

-For me, experimental film is essentially a broad strokes or umbrella term for moving images that explore the human condition, nature, or fantasy in ways that haven’t been traditionally explored before.
+For me, experimental film is essentially a broad stroke or umbrella term for moving images that explore the human condition, nature, or fantasy in ways that haven’t been traditionally explored before.
 “Experimental film” includes a wide range of works, from a video performance of a heavily made-up woman smearing her face on a pane of glass (Pipilotti Rist, “Be Nice to Me“) to Wes Anderson’s “Moonrise Kingdom“.
-These are films in which filmmakers and artists are experimenting with the form (think jump cuts, overlays, the use of text on screen, films that use both animation and live action) or content.
+These are films in which filmmakers and artists are experimenting with the form (think jump cuts, overlays, the use of text on screen, films that use both animation and live-action) or content.
 Let’s keep in mind that most filmmakers aren’t experimenting the way scientists are, with the use of the scientific method that we all learned back in our middle school days.
 But we do know that they’re playing with (some quite methodically and others more freely) and therefore expanding the genre.
 Their intent isn’t to continue in the way mainstream films have been made.
 Instead, they want to challenge it.

 Of course, the scope of experimental film is quite broad.
 Some films dabble in experimentation, with one camera angle or a topic that’s taboo or unconventional.
 Other films really push the boundaries, so much sometimes that we can’t even really decide if it is a film or not.